PunkUnicorn/The-Return-of-Tom-Thumb/Character - Tom Thumb/scratch.md

 ## Tomisms

-...reality gone, replaced with a posative scenario playing out in a daydream.
-But the sense of danger was too strong, the delusion leading nowhere each time, shattered by points of truth nagging her.
-As each caught her, the sink back into reality; emerging anxiety
+...reality gone, replaced with a posative scenario playing out in her daydream.
+But the sense of danger was too strong, her delusion leading nowhere each time, dismantled by points of truth.
+As each delision shattered, she sank back into swirling anxiety